abbec/acervin.com/content/blog/2012/jan/22-lua_part2.md

 Let's walk it through.
 The first thing we do is check that we got the correct number of arguments.
 This is done by a call to `lua_gettop(L)`.
 This function returns the current top of the Lua stack, i.e. the number of arguments provided to our function.
 If this number is not 2 we raise an error with `luaL_error()` and return 0 to say that we did not push any values onto the stack.

-If the argument count was correct we proceced to the row
+If the argument count was correct we proceed to the row

 	#!cplusplus
 	int a = luaL_checkinteger(L, 1) + luaL_checkinteger(L, 2);